-Threshold, target and maximum performance result in the executive officers earning 50%, 100% or 200% of the target number of performance-based RSUs associated with each component, with linear interpolation between specified levels.
+Threshold, target and maximum performance result in the executive officers earning 50%, 100% or 200% of the target number of PBRSUs associated with each component, with linear interpolation between specified levels.
 No performance shares are earned for below-threshold performance, and payout is capped at 200% of target even if performance exceeds the maximum goal.